craftercms/docker-compose/README.md

 * Serverless Delivery (external Elasticsearch service and content stored in S3)

 **NOTE:** These files are intended for development use only.
-We recommend you create your own set of Docker compose files for production and use these as reference.
+We recommend you create your own set of Docker compose files for production and use these as a reference.

 # Pre-requisites